Grief Recovery Specialist, Writer + Blogger

 Boundaries is an overused term right now, but nevertheless an essential one.
 Boundaries refer to emotional and physical limits or standards.
 Many of us never learned about boundaries or how to set them growing up.
 Your feelings, needs, and perspectives are yours, just like someone else’s are theirs.

 Creating healthy boundaries in your life can mean the difference between health and disease, well-being and chaos.
 It also means the difference between taking on and being weighed down by other people’s energy, problems, and moods, and having control over your own well-being.
 Start by saying no without guilt.
 It is not your responsibility to do things you don’t want to do, or caretake other adults.
 If you feel like it is, read my recent blog on codependency.
+You may also wish to research anxious attachment style, which can be more likely for an empathic person.

 4. You’re an empath